grafana/mimir/cmd/mimirtool/README.md

 ## Linux, Docker and Windows

-Refer to the [latest release](https://github.com/grafana/cortex-tools/releases) for installation intructions on these.
+Refer to the [latest release](https://github.com/grafana/mimir-tools/releases) for installation intructions on these.

 ## mimirtool

-This tool is designed to interact with the various user-facing APIs provided by Cortex, as well as, interact with various backend storage components containing Cortex data.
+This tool is designed to interact with the various user-facing APIs provided by Mimir, as well as, interact with various backend storage components containing Mimir data.

 ### Config Commands

-Config commands interact with the Cortex api and read/create/update/delete user configs from Cortex.
+Config commands interact with the Mimir api and read/create/update/delete user configs from Mimir.
 Specifically a users alertmanager and rule configs can be composed and updated using these commands.

 #### Configuration